cenit-io/eCapi/docs/user-guide/overview.md

-## Home Page Tour
+## Navigation Bar

-This guide wants to show you the principals areas of the home page where you could focus, and be helpful for you.
+This guide aims to give you a quick overview on the key sections of the OMNA application.

-The App has three different scenarios: Top Menu, Side Menu, and Content area where the app shows all time the contents you're working with.
+The user interface consists of 3 main sections: Top Menu, Side Menu and Main Content areas which will be shown on all pages.

 <div align=center>
 	<img width="800" src="/assets/images/quick-start/dashboard.png"/>